bhargavmaniyar/InventoryManagementSystem/README.md

 # InventoryManagementSystem
-An Inventory management System which can also be used for  multi-warehouse
+An Inventory management System which can also be used for  multi-warehouse.
+Developed using JAVA with Hibernate framework